+1United States

 America/New York

 The +1 code identifies United States on the international telephone network.
-Any phone number that begins with +1 — written +1 or 001 — is a United States number.
+Country code 1 is assigned to United States under the ITU-T E.164 numbering plan, so any phone number that begins with +1 — written +1 or 001 — is a United States number.
+You can call any United States number directly from your browser with TwinPhone — no app, no SIM — paying only for the minutes you talk.

 Every United States number in international format follows this shape — colour-coded so you can see where the country code ends and the local number begins.